 We have a good chance to successfully eradicate the Culex sitiens mosquito from New Zealand.

-In late October and November 2018, Biosecurity New Zealand will be doing an aerial spraying programme to attempt to eradicate the Culex sitiens from the area near the Kawau Parua Inlet.
+On 13 November 2018, Biosecurity New Zealand began doing an aerial spraying programme to attempt to eradicate the Culex sitiens from the area near the Kawau Parua Inlet.

 Biosecurity New Zealand has successfully eradicated exotic mosquitoes in the past, including in this area.